/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Skip to content

-Herb WoerpelJun 5, 2026 8:37:15 PM22 min read
+Herb WoerpelJun 5, 2026 8:37:15 PM24 min read

-Best Time Clock Software for Non-profits in 2026
+Best Time Clock Software for Nonprofits in 2026

 Key Takeaways

 Picture the end of a pay period at a small nonprofit.
 You've got hourly staff, a few part-timers, and someone whose salary is split between a state grant and your general fund.
 Their punches live in three places.
-Payroll is due Friday, every dollar is already promised to a program, and one wrong number means a report you'll have to fix later.
+Payroll is due Friday, every dollar is already promised to a program, and one wrong number results in a report you'll have to fix later.
 A clock that can't keep those hours straight turns a 20-minute task into a lost afternoon.

 So the "best" pick depends on what bites hardest for you: price, simplicity, field staff, or payroll.
 Below, we break down the best time clock software for nonprofits by the situation you're actually in.